 |

-Rehabilitation Engineering & Prosthetics/Orthotics Brian Schulz, PhD
+Spinal Cord Injuries/Disorders & Neuropathic Pain Brian Schulz, PhD

 Brian Schulz, PhD, earned his BS in Mechanical Engineering from the Georgia Institute of Technology while employed by Motorola as a co-op and 3M as an intern.
 He went on to complete his graduate studies in compensatory and protective stepping in older adults at the University of Michigan while interning at Ford, earning a PhD in biomedical engineering.
 After graduation he worked at the Tampa VA investigating fall avoidance and recovery and completed a level II Career Development Award in this area.
 Prior to joining VA Central Office, Dr. Schulz was Assistant Director of Labs, Engineering Director of the Mobile Rehabilitation Clinic, and an RR&D-funded VA investigator in Tampa, Florida.